sensu/sensu-chef/README.md

 `node.sensu.log_directory` - Sensu log directory.

+`node.sensu.log_level` - Sensu log level (eg. "warn").

 `node.sensu.use_ssl` - If Sensu and RabbitMQ are to use SSL.

-`node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins are to use the embedded Ruby in the monolithic package.
+`node.sensu.use_embedded_ruby` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package.

 `node.sensu.init_style` - Style of init to be used when configuring Sensu services, "sysv" and "runit" are currently supported.

-`node.sensu.data_bag_name` - Name of the sensu data bag for this node.

-`node.sensu.use_encrypted_data_bag` - If secrets and SSL certificates are encrypted in the data bag `sensu` (can be overridden using the `node.sensu.data_bag_name` attribute).
+`node.sensu.service_max_wait` - How long service scripts should wait for Sensu to start/stop.

 ### RabbitMQ